TNT-JEFFERSON/TERRENEITOR/README.md

   - Emiliana Raquel Guerrero Fermíns
   - Nicola Pasquale Simone Perdomo

+One thing that defines us, TNT, is that unlike others, we _don't_ give up easily, we are determine to be the best and improve as much as possible, always looking for success and enjoying every part of the process.
+You can see this characteristic about us being really strong during "our journey, process and prototypes" below and in the "prototypes and sketches" `folder`.

 ## Content

 - `Vehicle photos`: contains photos of the final robot from different views and angles, and also the steps of how we build it.